ncrmro/website/BLOG_SYNC.md

 ## How It Works

 ### Download Process
-1. Authenticates with the server using your cookie
+1. Authenticates with the server using Bearer token
 2. Fetches all posts via `/api/posts/sync` endpoint
 3. Converts each post to Obsidian markdown format
 4. Saves files to the specified directory